henryroeth/hiramcollege-cpsc387-computergraphics/README.md

 ## Overview

+This project is the culminating experience of my computer graphics course at Hiram College.
-This program implements a **real-time rasterization pipeline** using modern OpenGL (Core Profile 3.3).
+It integrates and extends algorithms and techniques implemented throughout the semester into a single, interactive 3D graphics application.
+The program implements a **real-time rasterization pipeline** using modern OpenGL (Core Profile 3.3).
 It features object rendering with **Phong illumination**, **texture mapping**, and **model loading via Assimp**.

 ### Features